-- Minor Appearance Release, for children, it must be signed by a parent or legal guardian
+- Minor Appearance Release, PDF, for children, it must be signed by a parent or legal guardian

-- Materials Release, for obtaining permission from the owner or license holder to use photographs, audio, video, film or other media which may be copyrighted or owned by others
+- Material Release, PDF, for obtaining permission from the owner or license holder to use photographs, audio, video, film or other media which may be copyrighted or owned by others

-- Location Release, for use when you are filming on property you do not own
+- Location Release, PDF, use when you are filming on the property you do not own

 Before embarking on a documentary project, it’s a good idea to establish a relationship with a qualified and reputable entertainment attorney that understands documentary.
 If you’re working with professional actors you’ll probably need a special actor/model release form.
-I’ve assembled the forms I use most often in my productions into a PDF document you may download from here, the releases were written for me by a reputable entertainment attorney.
+I’ve made available the forms I use most often in my productions as PDF documents via the links above.
+These releases were written for me by an experienced entertainment attorney.
 Revise these forms as necessary for your particular production and requirements.
 Please be advised that this post nor the downloadable document constitutes any form of legal opinion or advice.
 To learn more about the legal dimension of documentary filmmaking I recommend the following books:

 - The Pocket Lawyer for Filmmakers: A Legal Toolkit for Independent Producers by Thomas A. Crowell